railsuser2014/openobject-doc-book-en/8/8_21_Implem/8_21_Implem_planning.rst

 you should set up a management team to define the costs and benefits of the project, select a project team, and set out the detailed stages that will have to be carried out.

-Open ERP is so easy to start using that it's not always obvious, particularly to IT staff, that a clear requirements plan is necessary for implementing the system successfully.
-The difficulty isn't particularly in installing the software nor in configuring it, but rather more about:
+Open ERP is so easy to start using that it is not always obvious, particularly to IT staff, that a clear requirements plan is necessary for implementing the system successfully.
+The difficulty is not particularly in installing the software nor in configuring it, but rather more about:

 * knowing what to configure,